tfrahm/accessibility-presentation/access.md

 <aside class="notes">
 Assistive technologies like screen readers help blind and visually impaired users interact with the web.
 Good coding practices facilitate accessible websites.
-An accessible website can be used by EVERYONE.
+The more accessible your website, the greater the amount of potential users.
+Accessibility makes things better for EVERYONE.
 </aside>

 # Thank you!